Industry News

 Q: Why do my teeth become sensitive after using whitening strips?

 A: Sensitivity is common when using peroxide-based whitening products.
-However, severe or prolonged pain can indicate irritation from expired strips with a changed formulation.
+However, severe or prolonged pain can indicate irritation from expired teeth whitening strips with a changed formulation.
 Discontinue use.

 Q: Is it safe to whiten teeth with strips while pregnant?